Location: Disney’s Hollywood Studios – Galaxy’s Edge

 There’s also an astonishing amount of Audio-Animatronics that are so extremely fluid and life-like.
 Very cool!
 And the sets that you get to walk through are ginormous.
 You’ll see in the video but when you enter the First Order ship inside the hangar, your mind will be blown at how massive it is.
 Same with the AT-AT Walkers.

 Overall Star Wars: Rise of the Resistance is an incredible feat for Walt Disney Imagineering and will be an E-Ticket attraction for many years to come.

-To spill a bit on my honest side, I have to admit that the attractions technology, or maybe how the attraction is done is not something new.
+To be completely honest, we have to admit that the attractions technology, or maybe how the attraction is done is not something new.
 Universal Studios had been doing similar attractions with moving forwards and backwards etc. along with screens.
-That basic idea didn’t “wow me” but it did take it to an new level which is awesome.
+That basic idea didn’t “wow us” but it did take it to an all new level which is awesome.
 It’s definitely new for Disney.

 Of course the story is very unique and has never been done before.
 Here’s what you can expect for Star Wars: Rise of the Resistance.

-Select “Join a Boarding Group” and confirm who in your party will be going.
-Once you’ve done this you’ll be assigned a Boarding Group.
-If you’re in the 20-30’s you can expect to get called up around 9-10am or so and if you’re in the hundreds you’ll be later in the evening.
+The process to join is simple and yet if you don’t understand it, you’ll miss your chance to ride.
+We created a guide to help you get a boarding group almost every time and walk you through how to do it step by step.
+Once you have joined, if you’re in the 20-30’s you can expect to get called up around 10-10:45 am or so and if you’re in the hundreds you’ll be later in the evening.
 Either way the app will tell you when it’s time to return.
 Make sure you have your notifications turned on for the app!